-In the event of a no-deal Brexit, if you are a beneficiary living in the UK, you will continue to receive your earnings-related pension and any benefits based on accidents and occupational diseases.
+In the event of a no-deal Brexit, if you are a beneficiary living in the UK, you will continue to receive your earnings-related pension and any benefits based on insurance covering accidents at work and occupational diseases.
 If you live in the UK, you can also apply for these Finnish benefits if you have been subject to the Finnish legislation on the basis of your work.

 If you have left Finland to go to the UK to look for work and are using the U2 form, your right to receive unemployment allowance from Finland will end on the date when the UK leaves the EU.

 A no-deal withdrawal has also been taken into account in EU legislation.
 The EU Regulation (EU) 2019/500 establishing contingency measures in the field of social security coordination following the withdrawal of the United Kingdom from the Union was adopted on 25 March 2019.
-The Regulation will ensure that the principles of EU law would apply for the benefit of those who, for example, have worked both in the UK and in an EU member state and earned social security benefits.
+The Regulation will ensure that the principles of EU law will apply for the benefit of those who, for example, have worked both in the UK and in an EU member state and earned social security benefits.
 The Regulation is binding on all EU member states.

 - Information about Brexit and what it means for the social security benefits available from Kela (The Social Insurance Institution of Finland)

 - Brexit would affect our services (The Finnish Centre for Pensions)